harness/developer-hub/tutorials/secure-supply-chain/generate-slsa.md

 slug: /secure-supply-chain/generate-slsa
 ---

-This tutorial explains how you can use the Harness SSCA steps in Harness CI/CD pipelines to generate and verify [SLSA Provenance](https://slsa.dev/spec/v1.0/provenance).
+You can use the Harness SSCA steps in Harness CI/CD pipelines to generate and verify [SLSA Provenance](https://slsa.dev/spec/v1.0/provenance).

 To complete this tutorial, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components) and [CD (deploy) stage](/docs/continuous-delivery/get-started/key-concepts#stage).
 For example, the pipeline created in this tutorial has a **Build** stage with one step and a **Deploy** stage with two steps.